LucasJMO/E6Plus/classes/Blackguard.md

 **Aura of Despair**(Su): Beginning at 3rd level, the blackguard radiates a malign aura that causes enemies within 10 feet of him to take a -2 penalty on all saving throws.

-**Dark Resilience**: A 3rd level blackguard may be infected with diseases and show symptoms, but does not suffer any of the ill effects (ability score damage, hit point damage, etc).
+**Dark Resilience**(Ex): A 3rd level blackguard may be infected with diseases and show symptoms, but does not suffer any of the ill effects (ability score damage, hit point damage, etc).

 **Special Mount**(Sp): A 6th level blackguard gains the ability to summon an unusually intelligent, strong, and loyal steed.
 This mount is usually a heavy warhorse (for a Medium blackguard) or a warpony (for a Small blackguard).
 A blackguard's mount is treated as a magical beast, not an animal, for the purpose of all effects the depend on its type (though it retains an animal's HD, base attack bonus, saves, skill points, and feats).

 The summoning ritual requires an hour of unbroken meditation.
 Once summoned the mount is treated as a normal magical beast (it must be fed/rested), and remains until it drops to 0 hit points or is dismissed (dismissal is a free action), a mount that is killed or dismissed leaves behind no physical form.
-In either case repeating the ritual summons the same mount, restored to its hit point maximum.
+A dismissed mount can be summoned again by repeating the ritual.
+A mount that is killed can not be summoned again until the blackguard visits a shrine or temple to their god, and spends a day in meditation there.

-**Contagion**: A 6th level blackguard can cast Contagion, as the spell, once per week.
+**Contagion**(Sp): A 6th level blackguard can cast Contagion, as the spell, once per week.

 **Cruel Champion**: A 6th level blackguard gains darkvision out to 60 feet, damage reduction 2/-, and +2 Charisma.
 Additionally as a free action she can choose to snuff out all non-magical sources of light within 5 feet of her.